 PhD and MSc Postgraduate Studentships in Astronomy, Astrophysics, and Cosmology beginning October 2018

 Durham University is a world-leading centre for astronomy research.
 In 2014 we were ranked 5th in the world (1st in Europe) in terms of research impact in space sciences.
-We have world-class groups working in a wide range of fields covering Extragalactic Astronomy and Cosmology, Theoretical and Computational Cosmology, and Astronomical Instrumentation.
+We have world-class groups working in a wide range of fields covering Extragalactic Astronomy and Cosmology, Theoretical and Computational Cosmology, and Astronomical Instrumentation, with all three groups hosted within the Ogden Centre for Fundamental Physics since November 2016.

 Astronomy Research in Durham: CEA, ICC and CfAI

 The Centre for Extragalactic and Astronomy (CEA) staff and research students undertake a vigorous observational-based research programme on the largest ground-based telescopes covering the optical, near-infrared, sub-millimetre and gamma-ray wavebands, including those based in Chile (ESO, Gemini-South and APEX), Hawaii (including Gemini-North, UKIRT and JCMT), Australia (AAT), La Palma (ING), and Namibia (HESS), as well as a wide range of international facilities.
 We are also substantial users of satellite facilities such as the Hubble Space Telescope, the Herschel Space Observatory, the Spitzer Space Telescope and the Chandra and XMM-Newton X-ray observatories.

 Durham is a full partner in the 4MOST science consortium and in the DESI collaboration.
 Durham is a also member of the science team for the NASA NuSTAR X-ray observatory, the ESA Euclid Dark Energy satellite, and a hold key investigator positions in numerous current and future galaxy surveys, including VIKING, ATLAS, GAMA, PAUS and MOONS.

-The large computational cosmology group, the Institute for Computational Cosmology (ICC) which is part of the Ogden Centre for Fundamental Physics at Durham, has access to a range of very high-performance computing facilities, including a dedicated high performance supercomputer hosted by the ICC: the Cosmology Machine.
+The large computational cosmology group, the Institute for Computational Cosmology (ICC) has access to a range of very high-performance computing facilities, including a dedicated high performance supercomputer hosted by the ICC: the COSMA.

 The Centre for Advanced Instrumentation (CfAI) develops novel instrumentation for both ground- and space-based telescopes, including the European Southern Observatory, the Gemini Observatory and Dark Energy Spectroscopic Instrument.
 The group has facilities both in within the Physics department and within a purpose-built facility at NetPark, close to Durham.
-The Very High Energy Gamma Ray group is the UK partner in the collaboration operating the H.E.S.S. telescope in Namibia.
+The Very High Energy Gamma Ray group is one of the founder members of the Cherenkov Telescope Array collaboration.